 Community and voluntary organisations who can demonstrate a track record of working with young people in contact with the criminal justice system or vulnerable hard to engage young people on the edge of the criminal justice system.

-In 2025 our focus is projects working with young women and girls.
+In 2026 our focus is projects working with young women and girls.
 Please check the eligibility criteria before submitting an application as only certain types of organisations are eligible to apply.
-In our first round we will only fund work delivered by organisations that are ‘for’ and ‘led by’ women and girls.
+In our first round we will only fund work delivered by organisations that are ‘for’ and ‘led by’ women and girls or organisations that are considered experts in the specific issue areas we want to support.

 GEOGRAPHICAL REACH